Updated: Friday 20 March 2020

 What happens if my booking is cancelled?

 If your booking is cancelled as a result of coronavirus, we will be treating this as a Force Majeure cancellation.
-If you have been booked via Encore Pay, you will keep your deposit and we will aim to help the client move the date of the booking.
+If you have been booked via Encore Pay, we will do all we can to protect your deposit and will aim to help the client move the date of the booking.

 If you agreed to receive payment for your booking outside of the Encore platform (e.g. cash or BACS), our cancellation terms do not apply and we can’t guarantee you will receive a deposit.
 However, we will put you in touch with the client and offer advice to both sides on how to proceed, with the aim of rescheduling the booking.